lorenzog/NetworkMap/README.md

  2. Install the required libraries:

         pip install -r requirements.txt

 Usage
 -----

-This command draws a simple graph from a windows ARP file dump:
+Run the tool passing the path of a network dump on the command line:

     python networkmap samples/arp/windows_7_arp.txt

-You are not limited to one sample:
+Then every subsequent run will grow the knowledge about the network (saved into the `networkmap.json` file).

     # note that with traceroute you need to specify the IP of the host
     python networkmap samples/traceroute/linux_traceroute.txt --ip 1.2.3.4

-To run Python's SimpleHTTPServer, use the `-H` switch:
+#### How to see the result

+Two methods:

+ 1. Use the `-H` switch to automatically run Python's `SimpleHTTPServer` after each successful run (don't forget to point your browser to `http://localhost:8000`):

         python networkmap samples/arp/linux_arp.txt --ip 1.2.3.4 -H

-Then point your browser to http://localhost:8000

-Alternatively, from the command-prompt use:
+Or,

+ 2. If you just want to serve the content of this directory use this command:

     python -m SimpleHTTPServer

+**WARNING** don't run the second method on an untrusted network as it will serve **the entire content of the local directory** to **ANYONE** as it listens to 0.0.0.0 rather than 127.0.0.1.

 ### Installing GraphViz